 Originally a herding dog, the Border Collie easily learns and adapts to any situation.
 The only downside is that because the Border is very smart, he requires constant mental stimulation.

-You have to keep his mind sharp by training.
+You have to keep his mind sharp by dog training.
 You might find yourself learning more as you try and find new tricks and commands for your puppy.
+Agility training and dog sport training will help as well.

 If there is one dog that is absolutely eager to please his master, that is the Golden Retriever.
 Voted as one of the most popular dog breeds by the American Kennel Club for several years in a row, the Golden Retriever is a puppy that can learn absolutely anything.